SPalojoki/spalojoki-dataplatform-dbt/readme.md

     Make sure in .gitignore that the venv directory doesn't get pushed to the repository if stored in the project root.

-2. Install dbt-core an dbt-bigquery adapter
+2. Install dbt-core and dbt-bigquery adapter

     ```
     python -m pip install dbt-bigquery